keystonejs/keystone/docs/tutorials/initial-data.md

 };
 ```

-_Hint_: A similar same setup can be achieved by running the KeystoneJS CLI `yarn create keystone-app` and selecting `Starter (Users + Authentication)`.
-This starter project has a User list, PasswordAuthStrategy and seeding of the database already configured.
+_Hint_: A similar same setup can be achieved by running the Keystone CLI `yarn create keystone-app` and selecting `Starter (Users + Authentication)`.
+This starter project has a `User` list, `PasswordAuthStrategy` and seeding of the database already configured.
 For now, we will proceed manually.

 ## Usage